lee0721/payment_transaction_simulator/README.md

 ---

 ## 📄 License
-MIT – feel free to adapt for your own learning and interviews.
+Released under the MIT License.
+See `LICENSE` for details.